to build or not to build (that is the question)

 Let’s go back to the first set of questions posed to me.
 I am going to share with you an edited version of what I shared with my friend.
 In true architect form, I answered her question with questions.
 Did you expect anything else?
 Be honest with yourself and your partner or spouse as you embark on spending a lot of money.

 You may see this as 10 questions when I’ve actually asked more than twice that.
 I may have over-generalized at times, but it more important to focus on the questions.
 Perhaps I’ve given you something to think of now.
 If you have other questions, please share.
-If I can be of further help or if you would like to take the next step, call me.
+If I can be of further help or if you would like to take the next step, call me, or call an architect near you for an educated, professional opinion.

 photos are from shadowrave’s stock photo gallery on Stock.Xchng (used under the Standard Restrictions)